mdom/txtnish/README.md

 All subcommand of *txtnish* provides extensive help, so don't hesitate to call them with the `-h` option.

+# Installation

+*txtnish* only depends on tools you normally find in a posix environment: awk, sort, cut and sh.
+There are only two exceptions: You either need to have curl or wget installed in order to download twtxt files.
+And you need a xargs that support parallel processing via *-P*.
+You can use a xargs without, but then txtnish falls back to downloading one url after another.

+Installation itself is as easy as it gets: Just copy the script somewhere in your *PATH*.

 # Subcommands

 ## tweet